mikepapadim/llama-shepherd-cli/README.md

 # llama2-shepherd

-**Llama Shepherd** is a command-line tool meticulously crafted to streamline the management of multiple versions of llama inference implementations.
-Originating from the groundbreaking [llama2.c project](https://github.com/karpathy/llama2.c) by Andrej Karpathy, Llama Shepherd extends support to diverse languages and platforms, making it a versatile solution for llama enthusiasts.
+**Llama Shepherd** is a command-line tool for quickly managing and experimenting with multiple versions of llama inference implementations.
+Originating from [llama2.c project](https://github.com/karpathy/llama2.c) by Andrej Karpathy.

 | #    | Language     | Name                       | Github                                                | Author          |